 To determine if it’s a caching issue, please enter a wrong password.
 Cached pages wouldn’t display the error message.

 By default, our PPWP Pro version works properly with the popular caching plugins, including W3 Total Cache, WP Super Cache, and WP Fastest Cache.
 If you’re using other caching plugins or server caching, please try to disable caching for our plugins cookies.

-If you’ve gone through 4 steps above and still can’t fix the issue, please feel free to drop us a support request.
-We will be more than happy to help.
+If you’ve gone through the 4 steps above and the issue still persists, please drop us a support request.
+Our team is always willing to help.